informalsystems/hermes/docs/architecture/adr-006-hermes-v0.2-usecases.md

 **Details:**
-Similar to the previous command, but will reuse the client with identifier from option `--src-client-id` which is expected to exist on chain `ibc-0`.
+Similar to the previous command, but will reuse the client with identifier from option `--src-client` which is expected to exist on chain `ibc-0`.
 The [client state][client-state] from this client will also provide the identifier for the destination chain (this is the "chain_id" field from the client state).
-Similarly, on the destination chain, this command will establish the connection using the client with identifier from the option `--dst-client-id`, which must be verifying headers for the source chain.
+Similarly, on the destination chain, this command will establish the connection using the client with identifier from the option `--dst-client`, which must be verifying headers for the source chain.

 ##### Create New Channel